For many years, people have internally and mentally struggled –

 I would receive your email address and full name.
 Then, I will plug you into Simple Practice, which is where you will find the paperwork to fill out and where you include the billing information, such as your credit card.
 Then, we will find a time that works for the both of us.
 When we decided on a day and time, I will send you a Zoom link.
 Then, click the link when it is time for our session and we are off to a great start.
 Please find a quiet space, excellent internet connection, and I find noise cancelling headphones work great.

-PLEASE NOTE: Online counseling is not appropriate for those in crisis.
+PLEASE NOTE: Online counseling is not appropriate for those who have an active mental health diagnosis and for those in acute crisis.
 If you are experiencing thoughts of harming yourself or someone else, please call the suicide hotline 1-800-273-8255, or call 911 or go to the nearest emergency room.